-Let us pause to take stock.
-With minimalism in place, there is a legitimate, harmless, and unilluminating place for terms like truth and representation.
+Let us now pause to take stock.
+With deflationism in place, there is a legitimate, harmless, and unilluminating place for terms like truth and representation.
 But for an 'ism' to be born, we need more than that.
-I have been suggesting that it is sufficient for representationalism if we have an incliminable use of the referring expressions of the vocabulary in providing our best explanation of why we use it-this is substantially what Price refers to as the Eleatic Criterion.
-[12] We talk of chairs and tables because we are in a world of chairs and tables.
+I have been suggesting that we look instead at whether we have an ineliminable use of the referring expressions of the vocabulary in providing our best explanation, or most perspicuous representation, of why we use it - this is substantially what Price refers to as the Eleatic Criterion [Macarthur & Price (2007), p.
+108].
+We talk of chairs and tables because we are in a world of chairs and tables.
 We talk of the moons of Jupiter and forces and electrons because we are sensitive to the moons and the forces and electrons.
-But we do not have to give these flatfooted answers everywhere, and it is where we do not that pragmatism blooms.
+But we do not have to give these flat-footed answers everywhere, and it is where we do not that pragmatism blooms.

-Price and Macarthur represent pragmatism as the combination of a starting point in the explanation of some tract of language, and adds to that 'a rejection of the semantic or 'representationalist' presuppositions which otherwise lead our theoretical gaze from language to the world-which turn an anthropological concern into a metaphysical concern, in effect'.
-What I am querying, in these cases, is first whether the anthropological concern can be pursued without our gaze including the world, and second whether this makes that gaze specificially metaphysical.
-I urge that we talk of chairs and tables because we are surrounded by them and often have our attention fixed on them, and that saying this is no more metaphysical than saying that we sit on chairs and eat at tables because it is comfortable to do so.
+Price and Macarthur represent pragmatism as the combination of a starting point in the explanation of some tract of language, and add to that 'a rejection of the semantic or 'representationalist' presuppositions which otherwise lead our theoretical gaze from language to the world - which turn an anthropological concern into a metaphysical concern, in effect' [Macarthur & Price (2007), p.
+97].
+What I am querving, in these cases, is first whether the anthropological concern can be pursued without our gaze including some parts of the world, and second whether this makes that gaze specifically metaphysical.
+I urge that we talk of chairs and tables because we are surrounded by them and often have our attention fixed on them and our intentions targeted upon them, and that saying this is no more metaphysical than saving that we sit on chairs and eat at tables because it is comfortable to do so.
 In other words, there is nothing metaphysical, to my ear, about the inshore waters of science and common-sense, and it is those that generate these answers.
 We only stray from common-sense to metaphysics when we start giving the same form of answer in other cases: we talk of possible worlds because the actual world is surrounded by shells of possible worlds; we talk of numbers because there are numbers, and talk of rights because people have rights.
-Minimalism allows us to say that it is true that there are possible worlds and numbers and rights, and true that there are facts about them, but it does not force us to regard these as incliminably featuring in the best explanations of why we think and talk in such terms.
+Deflationism allows us to say that it is true that there are possible worlds and numbers and rights, and true that there are facts about them, but it does not force us to regard these as ineliminably featuring in the best explanations of why we think and talk in such terms.

 It does not force us, but perhaps it does not forbid us either.
 In some contexts there is no problem about offering explanations of this and that, using these vocabularies.
 Why did John take immodium on holiday?
 Because there is a real possibility of a stomach upset when you travel in the third world.
 Why do some cicadas only breed every thirteen or seventeen years?
 Because these are prime numbers.
-The peasants revolted because their rights were infringed.
-[14] Explanation is notoriously contextual and interest-relative, so why should it be censored in philosophical contexts?
+The peasants revolted because their rights were infringed [Sturgeon (1985); see also Blackburn (1993)].
+Explanation is notoriously contextual and interest-relative, so why should it be censored in philosophical contexts?